 Yes!
 Provided you are able to prove your ability to pay and you have sufficient equity in the real estate you are using as collateral, we will find commercial bridging loan that fits in with your needs and circumstances.

 As long as there is sufficient equity in the property, once you have deducted the outstanding mortgage balance from the market value, we will find you a suitable product.
 We arrange second and third charge bridging loans all the time for our clients.

 The only item you will need to pay for upfront is a valuation report – assuming you don’t already have one.
 Other than valuation fees, there are no upfront costs that you will be expected to pay.

-If you apply for a bridging loan through UK Property Finance, you will be charged an arrangement fee – but only if your application is successful and the finance facility is in place.
-If you do not receive the funds you require then the arrangement fee will, of course, be waived.
+If you apply for a bridging loan through UK Property Finance, you will be charged an arrangement fee.
 You will also need to pay for a valuation report on the property, or properties, you are using as collateral to secure the loan.
-Any arrangement fees and legal costs are typically added to the overall borrowing facility and repaid at the end of the term, along with any accrued interest.
+Any arrangement fee and legal fees are typically added to the overall borrowing facility and repaid at the end of the term, along with any accrued interest.

 As long as your account is in good standing order and you have sufficient equity left over to secure any additional funds you need, then yes, the possibility of borrowing more exists.

 Yes, this is possible and perfectly acceptable.
 As well as reducing the outstanding loan balance, this will also reduce your monthly interest charges.